lichray/formatxx/proposal/printf.md

 Is an `scanf` equivalence, e.g., `std::getf`, worth to be added?

-If the `string_ref` proposal gets approved, the overloads to take a `string_ref` as the format string will also be proposed here.

 ## Acknowledgments

 Andrew Sandoval, who gave me some suggestions on standard-compliance and